Entrust Identity as a Service Authentication API

 }

-To use transaction details with a TOKEN authenticator API applications for PSD2, the request user challenge body should contain a JSON object with an array of these details.
+To use transaction details with a TOKEN authenticator API or OIDC applications for PSD2, the request user challenge body should contain a JSON object with an array of these details.
 Some tokens may only support numeric transaction values.
 For example:

 {